College of Nursing

 The mission and vision are effected through the Strategic Goals of the College of Nursing which include increasing research and scholarly productivity as well as developing innovative service opportunities for students and faculty to improve the health of rural and diverse populations.

-The College of Nursing Mission is to prepare exemplary nurse leaders who integrate education, service and research to enhance the quality of life for diverse and rural populations.
+The College of Nursing Mission is to prepare exemplary nurse leaders who integrate education, service and scholarship, through practice and research, to enhance the quality of life for rural and diverse populations.

 The faculty in the College of Nursing subscribe to a common philosophy about human beings, nursing, and nursing education that encompasses both the undergraduate and graduate programs.
 Faculty strives to be leaders and visionaries in their roles as nurse educators, consumers and advocates for consumers of health care, and health professionals.